ionic-team/stencil/BREAKING_CHANGES.md

 ### Removed: @Listen('event’, { enabled })

-It's not possible to programatically enable/disable an event listener defined using the `@Listen()` decorator.
+It's not possible to programmatically enable/disable an event listener defined using the `@Listen()` decorator.
 Please use the DOM API directly (`addEventListener` / `removeEventListener`).

 ### Removed: @Listen('event’, { eventName })